Where Do You Go To (My Lovely)?

 "Where Do You Go To (My Lovely)?" is a song by the British singer-songwriter Peter Sarstedt.
 Its recording was produced by Ray Singer, engineered by John Mackswith at Lansdowne Recording Studios and released in 1969.
 The music has been described as "a faux European waltz tune", and the arrangement is a very simple one of strummed acoustic guitar and upright bass, with brief bursts of French-style accordion at the start and the end.
 The arranger and conductor was Ian Green.

 Lyrics

 The song is about a fictional girl named Marie-Claire who grows up on the poverty-stricken backstreets of Naples, becomes a member of the jet set, and goes on to live in Paris.
 The lyrics describe her from the perspective of a childhood friend; it is left unclear whether they have remained close.
 The rhetorical question of the title suggests that her glamorous lifestyle might not have brought Marie-Claire happiness or contentment.

 Even though Sarstedt himself was not French, the song benefited from the contemporary awareness in Britain of such singers as the French Serge Gainsbourg and Jacques Brel (Belgium-born of Flemish descent).

-The lyrics contain a large number of contemporary and other references:
+The lyrics contain a large number of contemporary and other references, making the song a time capsule of the 1960s decade.